Smart TV vs. Streaming Devices: Which Is Better for Cord Cutters?

 Best for: Google TV households

-Advantage: May suit viewers who prefer the Google TV interface and Google ecosystem.
+May suit viewers who prefer the Google TV interface and Google ecosystem.

-Limitation: Users seeking the simplest app-first experience may prefer another platform.
+Tradeoff: Users seeking the simplest app-first experience may prefer another platform.

 Apple TV 4K with remote.